3mdeb/openpower-coreboot-docs/devnotes/pnor_layout.md

 ## NVRAM
 Non volatile memory required for OPAL systems.
-More informations can be fouind on the
+More information can be fouind on the
 [wiki page](https://open-power.github.io/skiboot/doc/opal-api/opal-nvram-read-write-7-8.html).

 ## SECBOOT
 This partition is used to hold secure variables across renppts in tamper-resistant manner.
 Because writes to PNOR can't be prevented, hash of this partition is stored in the `TPM NV`, and verified at the boot time.
-More informations can be found at the
+More information can be found at the
 [wiki page](https://open-power.github.io/skiboot/doc/secvar/secboot_tpm.html).

 ## HBB